 Now based on the above response, this means it is Uganda that restricted receiving PayPal funds in Uganda but not fraud and banking system as many people have always claimed.

-I’m not an economist but I believe Uganda’s move to restrict receiving PayPal funds in Uganda not only cripples the economy but also online sellers lose a lot of money due to hefty fees charged by banks.
+I’m not an economist but I believe Uganda’s move to restrict receiving PayPal funds in Uganda not only cripples the economy but also online sellers lose a lot of money due to hefty fees charged by other money transfer organisations like banks.